Clementine696/BotGameOnline/README.md

 - In this project, this socket will be run on localhost for educational purposes.
 In which you can play multiplayer over lan in the same network.

 ## How to open the game
 - Start by opening the server.
-Go to server floder and run `server.java` first.
+Go to server folder and run `server.java` first.

 - Then go to Game/main and run `AppMain.java`.